 “Noah’s Ark” by Edward Hicks

 “Noah’s Ark” by Edward Hicks depicts the vessel in the Genesis flood narrative through which God spares Noah, his family, and the animals from a world-engulfing flood.
 Noah and his family built the ark according to the instructions from God.
-The ark had a door in the side, a roof and was made of Gopher wood which was smeared with a form of pitch resin.
+The ark had a door on the side.
+The roof was made of Gopher wood which was smeared with a form of pitch resin.
 This painting shows a curving line of animals lining up and entering Noah’s ark.
 The line includes prancing horses and a lion which looks out at the viewer, while pairs of zebras, elegant, giraffes, camels, tigers, and hippopotamuses make their way to the side door of the ark.
 Above the ark, birds are fly down from the dark, rain-filled clouds overhead into the window above the door.

 The artist was a Quaker minister who had reconciled his passion for painting with his Quaker ideas of simplicity and plainness.
 He mainly painted landscapes, history, and religious art for his family and friends in Pennsylvania.
 He did not paint portraits or other symbols of self-indulgence which were not consistent with his religious beliefs.
-The animals Hicks depicted in this painting resemble the style he used in his earlier representations of his favourite biblical subject, Isaiah’s prophecy of “The Peaceable Kingdom.”
+The animals Hicks depicted in this painting resemble the style he used in his earlier representations of his favorite biblical subject, Isaiah’s prophecy of “The Peaceable Kingdom.”
 The cooperative animals express Hicks’s Quaker belief in humanity’s ability to live together harmoniously with nature.

-As the popularity of folk art emerged in the early 20th century, Hicks’s works were popularised and became the focus of art historian’s attention.
+As the popularity of folk art emerged in the early 20th century, Hicks’s works were popularized and became the focus of art historian’s attention.
 Edward Hicks became a Quaker icon because of his paintings.

 Quakers are a Christian group of religious movements formally known as the Society of Friends.
-Members of the various Quaker movements are all generally united in a belief in the ability of each human being to experientially access “the light within”, or “that of God in everyone”.
+Members of the various Quaker movements are all generally united in a belief in the ability of each human being to experientially access “the light within,” or “that of God in everyone.”

 Edward Hicks (1780 – 1849) was an American folk painter and a religious minister of the Society of Friends, also known as the Quakers.
 He became a Quaker icon because of his paintings.